 Two common factors can lead to slightly dry turkey breasts:

-- Overcooking: Turkey breasts cook faster than a whole bird, so it's crucial to monitor their cooking time closely.
-Using a meat thermometer ensures you don't overcook, providing a safe and perfectly cooked turkey.
+- Overcooking: Using a meat thermometer ensures you don't overcook, providing a safe and perfectly cooked turkey.

 - Inadequate resting: Allowing the turkey breast to rest is essential.
 During this time, cooking juices redistribute, helping the meat retain moisture.
 Cutting too soon results in the loss of these juices.